JosefJW/BadlangCompiler/README.md

 After collecting the function signatures, the compiler will then perform name analysis.
 Name analysis ensures that variables are declared in an appropriate scope when the variable is used.
 It also looks for name collisions between variables and functions.
 Any issues discovered here will be stored as an Error, but the compiler will continue with Type Analysis before halting.

 Please note: Although function signatures are collected first, when name collisions (such as a variable and function sharing the same name), the compiler will adhere to declaration order for reporting the error.
-That is, for the following code:
+That is, the following code:
 ```{badlang}
 int x = 5;